Michael McFadyen's Scuba Diving - Tokai Maru

 Sent to me but I am not sure who created it

-So far as I can see, if it did happen, it is at least 15 or 20 years ago (one source says he thinks it was mid-1990s).
+So far as I could see when I investigated, if it did happen, it was at least 15 or 20 years before 2011 (one source said he thought it was mid-1990s).
 The story I was told was that they were inside (probably only 4 of them) and an earthquake stirred up the silt in the engine room to cause a black out.
 Three of them got out but then they went back in to find the other one, and they all died.
 Another death was said to be a Navy officer in a separate case.

 In June 2014 I was emailed a couple of times by Cole Herndon who sent me a few links to US newspaper archives which had information about the accidents.
 As I suspected, the first one happened a long time ago, back in 1994.
+He also emailed me again in 2021.
 The details as far as I have been able to work out are as follows.